-- (iii) The Commission is not the competent forum to establish a person guilty for an offence under the Act and consequently there is an error apparent on the face of record. - (iv) Imposition of penalty on the Petitioner is patently illegal. - (v) The Impugned Order is patently illegal since a Final Order on the issue of overdrawal has been passed by the Commission without giving sufficient opportunity of hearing to the Petitioner. - (vi) The Impugned Order is patently illegal as the Commission does not have the jurisdiction to impose penalty against the Petitioner as well as the Company unless non-compliance with messages from SLDC is established. - (vii) There is error apparent since the Impugned Order fails to consider that the Company and the Petitioner acted with due diligence. - 4.
+- (ii) The impugned order is patently illegal since it fails to consider that this Hon'ble Commission does not have the jurisdiction to initiate action against the DISCOM for non-compliance with the provisions of the DGC. - (iii) The Impugned order is erroneous on the face of the record since it imposes a penalty on the Petitioner without establishing any non-compliance with the directions from the SLDC by the Petitioner. - (iv) The Impugned order is patently illegal since the same goes beyond the scope of the investigation as envisaged in the SCN issued to the Petitioner. - (v) The Impugned order needs reconsideration since a final order on the issue of unprecedented load shedding has been passed by this Hon'ble Commission without giving sufficient opportunity of hearing to the Petitioner. - (vi) Objective sought to be achieved by the SCN are not met by the Impugned Order thereby making the Impugned order patently illegal. - (vii) Action solely against the Petitioner for grid violation is discriminatory and an error apparent on the face of the record. - (viii) The Impugned Order is erroneous, being an error apparent on the face of the record since this Hon'ble Commission has held the Petitioner guilty for unprecedented load shedding without giving any opportunity of hearing to the Petitioner. - (ix) The Impugned order fails to consider that the Petitioner acted with due diligence. - (x) The directions given by the Hon'ble Commission to the Petitioner are bad in law as the same cannot be given in a proceeding under Section 24 (1) of the Act. - 4.
 While dealing with an application for a review of an Order, it is very necessary to proceed with utmost caution as the powers of review are to be exercised in limited circumstances, since as a general Rule, a judgment once signed and pronounced, cannot be altered.
 Therefore, the Orders are not generally interfered with unless there are circumstances as defined under the law, which make it necessary for a Court to alter or modify or reverse its original judgment.
 The application and the scope of the review of an Order are circumscribed under Order 47, Rule 1, of Code of Civil Procedure.
 The power of review is not inherently vested with a Court or a Tribunal or a Commission.
-The right and power of review does not exist unless conferred by law expressly or by necessary implication. - 5.
-With the enactment of the Electricity Act, 2003, the State Electricity Regulatory Commissions have been vested with powers for reviewing their decisions, directions and Orders by virtue of sub-section 1(f) of Section 94 of the Electricity Act, 2003.
+The right and power of review does not exist unless conferred by law expressly or by necessary implication.

+- 5. With the enactment of the Electricity Act, 2003, the State Electricity Regulatory Commissions have been vested with powers for reviewing their decisions, directions and Orders by virtue of sub-section 1(f) of Section 94 of the Electricity Act, 2003.
 The application, made before the Commission, for a review of its decisions, directions and Orders, therefore, derives its scope and authority from the aforesaid section of Electricity Act 2003 read with Order 47, Rule 1, of the Code of Civil Procedure. - 6.
 The scope of review, at the very outset, is much more strict and restricted than that of an appeal.
 The Court of review has only a limited jurisdiction circumscribed by the four corners and limited by the unqualified language of Order 47, Rule 1.
-The review powers, under the aforesaid provision are re-produced as below:-

-7. The relevant provision of law (Order 47 Rule 1 of Civil Procedure Code) is reproduced as under:
+The review power, under the aforesaid provision are re-produced as below:- - 7.
+The relevant provision of law (Order 47 Rule 1 of Civil Procedure Code) is reproduced as under: